Croatia Bike Tour

 Six nights; five days of cycling, and two partial days of walking.
 A hilly bicycle tour exploring the Adriatic’s largest peninsula.

-Start: Ljubljana, Hotel Lev, 15:00, day one.
+Start: Ljubljana, Hotel Vander, 15:00, day one.
 Transfers from the airport available; please contact us for arrangements.

 Finish: Pula, 10:00 day seven.
 Complimentary transfers to Ljubljana arrive at about noon, or you may opt to add independent time in Pula rather than transferring back to Ljubljana.